voideditor/void/VOID_CODEBASE_GUIDE.md

 ### Approval State
 `editCodeService`'s data structures contain all the information about changes that the user needs to review.
-However, it doesn't store that information in a useful format.
+However, they don't store that information in a useful format.
 We wrote the following service to get a more useful derived state:

 <div align="center">
 	<img width="600" src="https://github.com/user-attachments/assets/f3645355-dff6-467c-bc38-ffe52077c08b">